 In the following question students were asked about who are the key players (up to three) to promote the method of group work in secondary school.
-The following graphic shows us that the most important actor in the students' opinion is the teacher (88%).
-The second one are their selves (43.5%) and the third is the principal (33.2%).
-The key players in the students' opinion are the actors more related with the instructional process.
-Other players have been taken into account by students but not with the same percentage of importance.
+The following graphic shows us that the most important students' th actor in the opinion is one are their selves (43.5%) and the third is the principal (33.2%).
+The key players in the students' opinion are the actors more related with the instruct have been taken into account by students but not with the same percentage of importance.
 Parents are the fourth key player by students (18%) following by other school agents (12.5%, stakeholders (8.5%) and other agents (6.4%).